Bill Morgan (rugby): Notable tour matches

 Bill Morgan played at in Wigan's 4–10 defeat by Australia at Central Park, Wigan, on Saturday 23 September 1933.

 Club career

 Bill Morgan played in Newport RFC's 3–20 defeat by New South Wales Waratahs during the 1927–28 Waratahs tour of the British Isles, France and Canada at Rodney Parade, Newport, Wales on Thursday 22 September 1927.
 Bill Morgan made his début for Wigan and scored a try in the 51–5 victory over Rochdale Hornets at Central Park, Wigan on Thursday 25 December 1930, scored his last try for Wigan in the 45–5 victory over Wakefield Trinity at Central Park, Wigan on Monday 2 January 1933, and he played his last match for Wigan in the 6–7 defeat by Broughton Rangers at Belle Vue Stadium, Belle Vue, Manchester on Saturday 28 October 1933.

-Genealogical information
+Personal life

 Bill Morgan was the father of the rugby union and rugby league footballer; Ronald Morgan.